xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 Then, we do basic algebra manipulations of isolating $m_2$ to converge on the goal.

 ### What is missing from a justified proof
 The question of whether this proof justifies the fact that  $m_2 = - \frac{1}{m_1}$ is one I find particularly interesting.
 In the point of view of our current proof, the reason we have such a result is because it is the solution of the equation $1+m_1m_2 = 0$.
-But the issue I see here is that the solution $-\frac{1}{m_1}$ is not any solution.
+But the issue I see here is that the solution $-\frac{1}{m_1}$ is not just any solution.
 Indeed I felt like there must be a reason why the additive inverse and the multiplicative inverse might come up in a question about perpendicular lines.
 Using this insight, we can provide a different proof that also has the advantage of not using vectors, which are not available to highschool students who first learn about this result before vectors.

 ## A justified proof